University of Alabama in Huntsville: 2000s to present

 At the beginning of the 2006–2007 academic year, Franz announced his plan to step down as president after that year.
 On July 1, 2007, David B. Williams, formerly a professor of materials science and engineering and the vice provost for research at Lehigh University, began serving as UAH's fifth president.
 He left in 2011 to join Ohio State University as dean of engineering.

 Robert Altenkirch was hired as the university's sixth president in September 2011.
 Altenkirch served as president of the New Jersey Institute of Technology for nine years before joining UAH.
 In 2019, Darren Dawson, former dean of the College of Engineering at Kansas State University, became UAH's seventh president.
 Dawson announced his retirement in November 2021, and Charles L. Karr, former dean of the University of Alabama's College of Engineering, was named interim president, later officially named president in September 2022.

 In October 2025, Karr announced plans to retire in May 2026.
-As of November 2025, the search for the university's next president is currently underway.
+In Fall 2026, Donald Leo became the 10th president of the university.

 Mass shooting

-The university briefly gained national attention in February 2010 when a professor killed three people and wounded three others during a faculty meeting.
+The university briefly gained national attention in February 2010 when Amy Bishop, a professor at the university, killed three people and wounded three others during a routine meeting of the biology department attended by approximately twelve people.
+Bishop was charged with one count of capital murder and three counts of attempted murder.
+On September 11, 2012, she pleaded guilty to the charges after family members of victims petitioned the judge against use of the death penalty.
+The jury heard a condensed version of the evidence on September 24, as required by Alabama law.
+The same day, Bishop was sentenced to life in prison without the possibility of parole.